ASIC's role in super

 APRA and the Australian Taxation Office (ATO) are co-regulators of the superannuation industry.

 ASIC and APRA are primarily responsible for the supervision of the Corporations Act 2001 and the Superannuation Industry (Supervision) Act 1993 respectively.
 The ATO has a regulatory role in relation to self-managed superannuation funds (SMSFs).
 Super funds also have important reporting and administrative obligations to the ATO.

 ASIC has a memorandum of understanding in place with both ATO and APRA to help facilitate the exchange of information between the regulators.

 Read more about the APRA-ASIC relationship and ASIC's interaction with other regulators and organisations.

 Super industry liaison

 We engage with the industry and industry associations to share or gather information about regulatory changes or key issues.
 We conduct targeted engagement when issues arise or when we run consultations.
 For example, we may hold roundtable meetings following the release of consultation papers.

 Our approach complements ASIC’s broader liaison delivered through conferences, presentations and targeted updates.

 ASIC issues levy invoices each year to recover its regulatory costs incurred in the previous year from regulated entities.

 Read more about Industry funding.

 ASIC’s Moneysmart website helps consumers and investors take steps to improve their personal finances.
-It provides free, independent guidance and superannuation and retirement calculators for consumers.
+It provides free, independent guidance with superannuation and retirement calculators for consumers.